-Whichever flavor you’re keen on the software is undeniably quick and easy to use.
+Whichever flavor you’re keen on the software is undeniably quick and easy to use, which is a bonus during the coronavirus crisis.
 And, if you’re in the US then it has been continually improved to work with all of your bank accounts, which makes it hugely appealing, as well as credit cards and investments.

 - Want to try Moneydance?
 Check out the website here